awsdocs/amazon-ec2-user-guide-windows/doc_source/automated-upgrades.md

      **Type:** String

      \(Optional\) The default is `false` \(no reboot\)\.
-If this parameter is set to `true`, AWS Systems Manager reboots the instance before creating an AMI for the upgrade\.
+If this parameter is set to `true`, Systems Manager reboots the instance before creating an AMI for the upgrade\.

 1. After you have entered the parameters, select **Execute**\.
 When the automation begins, you can monitor the execution progress\.

 1. When the automation completes, you will see the AMI ID\.
 You can launch the AMI to verify that the Windows OS is upgraded\.
 **Note**
 It is not necessary for the automation to run all of the steps\.
 The steps are conditional based on the behavior of the automation and instance\.
-AWS Systems Manager might skip some steps that are not required\.
+Systems Manager might skip some steps that are not required\.
 Additionally, some steps may time out\.
-AWS Systems Manager attempts to upgrade and install all of the latest patches\.
+Systems Manager attempts to upgrade and install all of the latest patches\.
 Sometimes, however, patches time out based on a definable timeout setting for the given step\.
-When this happens, the AWS Systems Manager automation continues to the next step to ensure that the internal OS is upgraded to Windows Server 2012 R2\.
+When this happens, the Systems Manager automation continues to the next step to ensure that the internal OS is upgraded to Windows Server 2012 R2\.

 1. After the automation completes, you can launch an Amazon EC2 instance using the AMI ID to review your upgrade\.
 For more information about how to create an Amazon EC2 instance from an AWS AMI, see [ How do I launch an EC2 instance from a custom Amazon Machine Image \(AMI\)?](https://aws.amazon.com/premiumsupport/knowledge-center/launch-instance-custom-ami/)

 ### Upgrade SQL Server 2008 R2 to SQL Server 2016<a name="SQL2008R2-SQL2016"></a>

 This upgrade path requires additional prerequisites to work successfully\.
-These prerequisites can be found in the automation document details for [AWSEC2\-CloneInstanceAndUpgradeSQLServer](https://docs.aws.amazon.com/systems-manager/latest/userguide/automation-awsec2-CloneInstanceAndUpgradeSQLServer.html) in the *Systems Manager User Guide*\.
+These prerequisites can be found in the automation document details for [AWSEC2\-CloneInstanceAndUpgradeSQLServer](https://docs.aws.amazon.com/systems-manager/latest/userguide/automation-awsec2-CloneInstanceAndUpgradeSQLServer.html) in the *AWS Systems Manager User Guide*\.

 After you have verified the additional prerequisite tasks, follow these steps to upgrade your SQL Server 2008 R2 database engine to SQL Server 2016 using the automation document on AWS Systems Manager\.